JonDManningDev/frontend-capstone-project-flashcards/README.md

 - Add Card: renders a form component that allows the user to create a new card, with specified text for front and back sides, for a given deck.
 - Edit Card: renders a form component that allows the user to modify the front and back of a given card.
 Existing information is pre-populated into its respective input field.

 *This application currently uses a mockhost to handle deck and card data only temporarily.
-In the future, I may update this to allow for permanent storage.*
+In the future, I may update this to implement a proper backend and database.*